vishal-m25/Obsidian/zoho/java.md

 	- in case of overriding, can only be overridden with ==**`public`**==

 ### Functional interface
-- Functional Interfaces are mainly used in Lambda expressions, Method reference, and constructor references.
+- Functional Interfaces are mainly used for Lambda expressions, Method reference, and constructor references.
 - In functional programming, code can be treated as data.
 For this purpose, Lambda expressions are introduced.
 They can be used to pass a block of code to another method or object.
 Functional Interface serves as a data type for Lambda expressions.
 - Since a Functional interface contains only one abstract method, the implementation of that method becomes the code that gets passed as an argument to another method.
 - Introduces to enable lambda function in interface